-Climate scientists have proven that fossil fuel emissions and its concentrations in the atmosphere is causing climate change and the extreme natural events that ensue.
+Climate scientists have proven that fossil fuel emissions and their atmospheric concentrations are causing climate change and the extreme natural events that ensue.Â

-When Covid-19 hit the world in 2020, there was a momentarily decline in energy demand at 3.8% from coal, oil, gas, electricity, and a slight increase in renewable energy demands.
+When COVID-19 hit the world in 2020, energy demand temporarily declined to 3.8% from coal, oil, gas, and electricity, and renewable energy demand slightly increased.Â

-The impact of Covid-19 puts climate change and its increasing threats and risks to the economy, our health, and well-being into perspective.
+The impact of COVID-19 puts climate change and its increasing threats and risks to the economy, our health, and well-being into perspective.

 Poor and developing countries, those living in coastal areas and cities, and the low-lying regions are the most vulnerable to climate change impacts.